Zen-Nightshade/Solar-Flare-Prediction/docs/magnetic_data_processing.md

 - `train`
 - `dev`
 - `test`
-- `holdout_test`

 Each partition is independently processed to preserve isolation between data subsets.

 ---

-## 8. Conclusion
+## 9. Conclusion

-The magnetic data processing pipeline successfully transforms complex, high-dimensional, and correlated raw solar data into a **compact, interpretable, and model-ready dataset**.
+The data processing pipeline successfully transforms a raw dataset with **critical integrity issues and severe class imbalance** into a compact, interpretable, and model-ready format.
+The debugging and correction of the source data's `record_id` collision bug was a critical, non-trivial step that salvaged over 35% of the rare flare samples.
+The subsequent augmentation strategy further enhanced the dataset, enabling robust model training.

-The result is a 14-feature dataset enriched with meaningful temporal descriptors — trend, volatility, rate-of-change, and short-term memory — forming a robust foundation for solar flare prediction.
+The final result is a 14-feature dataset enriched with meaningful temporal descriptors, forming a trustworthy foundation for solar flare prediction.

 The loader and SDO preprocessing components extend this ecosystem by integrating metadata and imagery, enabling multimodal analysis.
 Researchers should **prepare for approximately 17 GB (magnetic data) + 11.2 GB (image data)** during full replication of the workflow.